DevilishDagon/portfolio/README.md

 ## Ongoing Projects

 - **Metis** - An assistant platform combining a Discord bot with a Flask web dashboard.
 It uses asynchronous concurrency to manage bot interactions while serving a web interface.
 The goal is to integrate GPT-based features for advanced conversation and to connect with other services.
-I'm currently refining the architecture and adding new modules.
+I'm refining the architecture and adding new modules.

 - **DungeonBuddy** - A digital companion for Dungeons & Dragons.
-This project will help manage character sheets, automate dice rolls, and provide quick rule look-ups.
+This project will help manage character sheets, automate dice rolls and provide quick rule look-ups.
 Work is in the early planning stage; check back soon for updates!

+## Skills & Technologies

+- **Programming languages:** Python, C and C++ for microcontrollers
+- **Frameworks & libraries:** Flask, Discord.py, OpenCV, face-recognition
+- **Hardware & robotics:** Sensors, actuators, microcontrollers (Arduino, Raspberry Pi)
+- **Version control:** Git, GitHub

 ## Contact

 Feel free to reach out if you'd like to collaborate or learn more about my work:

 - Email: koktim2003@gmail.com
 - GitHub: [DevilishDagon](https://github.com/DevilishDagon)